Ultraheavy Ultrahigh-Energy Cosmic Rays

-where $Z$ is the nuclei charge, $\epsilon_B$ is the energy fraction of the magnetic field, $L$ is the total luminosity, $\Gamma$ is the Lorentz factor, and $\beta$ is the characteristic velocity normalized by the speed of light.
+where $Z$ is the nuclear charge, $\epsilon_B$ is the energy fraction of the magnetic field, $L$ is the total luminosity, $\Gamma$ is the Lorentz factor, and $\beta$ is the characteristic velocity normalized by the speed of light.

-Ultraheavy (UH) nuclei, which are defined as nuclei heavier than iron-group nuclei throughout this work, are believed to be synthesized due to the $r$-process occurring inside neutron-rich environments~\cite{Burbridge1957,Thielemann:2017acv,Horowitz:2018ndv,Kajino:2019abv,Cowan:2019pkx,Arcones:2022jer}.
+Ultraheavy (UH) nuclei, which are defined as nuclei heavier than iron-group nuclei throughout this Letter, are believed to be synthesized due to the $r$ process occurring inside neutron-rich environments~\cite{Burbridge1957,Thielemann:2017acv,Horowitz:2018ndv,Kajino:2019abv,Cowan:2019pkx,Arcones:2022jer}.
 The sources of UH nuclei can be BNS and neutron-star--black-hole (NSBH) mergers (e.g., Refs.~\cite{Freiburghaus_1999,Wanajo:2014wha,Bartos:2019cec,Ekanger:2023mde,Fujibayashi:2022ftg}), as well as collapsars including GRBs and magnetorotational supernovae (e.g., Refs.~\cite{Metzger:2011xs,Siegel:2018zxq,Barnes:2022dxv,Nishimura:2015nca, Yong:2021nkh,Bhattacharya:2021cjc,Ekanger:2022tia,Zha:2024fyo,Reichert:2024vyd}).
-UH nuclei have the advantage of being accelerated to energies beyond $100\rm~EeV$, compared to conventional light- and intermediate-mass group nuclei, which could provide an additional contribution to the highest-energy cosmic rays.
+UH nuclei synthesized in magnetically dominated GRB outflows are discussed as UHECRs by Ref.~\cite{Metzger:2011xs}, and possible signatures of UHECR nuclei are investigated by Ref.~\cite{Murase:2010va}.
+UH nuclei have the advantage of being accelerated to energies beyond $100\rm~EeV$, compared to conventional light- and intermediate-mass group nuclei, which could provide an additional contribution to the highest-energy cosmic rays~\cite{Anchordoqui:1999aj}.

-In this work, we study the fate of UH-UHECRs during their intergalactic propagation and constrain their contributions to the highest-energy cosmic rays with energies exceeding $10^{20}$~eV.
+In this Letter, we study the fate of UH-UHECRs during their intergalactic propagation and for the first time constrain their contributions to the highest-energy cosmic rays with energies exceeding $10^{20}$~eV.
 We also discuss the plausibility of the Amaterasu particle as an UH-UHECR event and its implications for future observations.